100 meters to 3 Kms range

 FBX702A: 2 channel transmitter

 Moreover, transmitters available are direct button drive or remote control operated.

-The wireless transmitter receiver has a rather wide range of applications.
-Especially in commercial security, industry automation and even life saving devices.
-Hence, the reliability and robustness of the devices is making them popular among customers.
+The wireless transmitter-receiver has a rather wide range of applications.
+Especially in commercial security, industrial automation, and even life-saving devices.
+Hence, the reliability and robustness of the devices are making them popular among customers.

 01-11 port receivers

 The factory produces receiver units with rather 1 to 11 port relays contactors.
-However, the relay contactor coems in 2 models: 5 Amps and 30 Amps load capacity.
-Since the wireless transmitters directly controls the receivers, it is a 1 to 1 combination.
-However, 1 transmitter to many receiver combination is also possible.
+However, the relay contactor comes in 2 models: 5 Amps and 30 Amps load capacity.
+Since the wireless transmitters directly control the receivers, it is a 1 to 1 combination.
+However, 1 transmitter to many receiver combinations is also possible.
 In addition, each of the ports individually controlled by the respective transmitter button.